 Acik worked with the Kenyir Wildlife Corridor Project.
 He is native to the land of Malaysia and hails from the village of Semelor, Temengor, Perak.
 His duties included leading habitat use surveys, where he recorded animal signs with a GPS and found suitable areas to deploy camera-traps.
 Acik was the best driver of the group and spoke the most English.
 He is now back in his Kampung helping out his village.

 Lan used to work with WWF-Malaysia and the Kenyir Wildlife Corridor Project.
 He is native to the land of Malaysia and hails from the village of Raba, Temengor, Perak.
 His duties includes looking out for animal signs and spotting fruit trees.
 He was our best cook (formerly a chef’s apprentice) and the most skillful footballer on the pitch.

 As a research assistant, William Yap was in charge of GIS and remote sensing in the Kenyir Wildlife Corridor Project (Nov 2010-Dec 2011).
 He holds a Bachelor Degree in Environmental Management from Monash University.
 During his time in the Kenyir Wildlife Corridor Project, he developed research experience on wildlife monitoring techniques, GIS and remote sensing.
-After leaving Rimba, William joined WWF-Malaysia, where he is now their GIS officer for Peninsular Malaysia.
-We wish him all the best!
+After leaving Rimba, William joined WWF-International’s Tigers Alive Program as their GIS officer, and is now a GIS consultant for different organisations.
 You can contact William about his experience with Rimba at: wlyap AT wwf DOT org DOT my